Malaria is a life-threatening mosquito-borne blood disease. The Anopheles mosquito transmits it to humans

 When an infected mosquito bites a human host, the parasite enters the bloodstream and lays dormant within the liver.

-The host will have no symptoms for an average of 10.5 days, but the malaria parasite will begin multiplying during this time.
+The host will have no symptoms for an average of

 The liver then releases these new malaria parasites back into the bloodstream, where they infect red blood cells and multiply further.
 Some malaria parasites remain in the liver and do not circulate til later, resulting in recurrence.